 Did early humans bring apples with them in their migrations from continent-to-continent?
 Why are Pacific crabapples—a coastal species—found far inland from the coast and exclusively at old habitation sites?
 We are documenting the anthropogenic (human) dispersal of Pacific crabapple and the evolution and genomics of the species in North America

 Archaeological lore suggests that, "where there are apples there are villages", which begs the question, why?
 Why do apples do well where humans were?
 Were apples so intently managed that they relied on humans for dispersal?
 Why are some apples more successful at reproducing than others?
-In a two pronged approach I study the co-evolution of apples and humans by looking at first, the regional distribution of moołks and milkst in the Skeena Region — focusing on community ecology and interviews with Elders and knowledge holders (in partnership with Leslie Main Johnson).
+In a three pronged approach I study the co-evolution of apples and humans by looking at first, the regional distribution of moołks and milkst in the Skeena Region — focusing on community ecology and interviews with Elders and knowledge holders (in partnership with Leslie Main Johnson).

 Finally, while Indigenous Peoples have always known the extent to which their ancestors have managed and acted within their landscapes, colonialism has disrupted and oppressed how communities can access and manage their traditional foods today.
 Working with Spencer Greening and his Gitga'at community (Justin and Nollie pictured above), we are currently testing experimental methods for managing crabapples.
 These experiments are based on the accounts of Elders like Betty Loo Dundas who remembers pruning apples and ground clearing around the base of trees to increase yields.
 Ongoing test plots will be used to help inform revitalization strategies, and incorporate our research into applied food sovereignty initiatives.